Quotas enable you to automatically close the survey once the survey reaches a certain ratio of qualified responses. This

-You can control what respondents see after the quota is fullfilled for an answer group or combination of answer groups.
-There's a number of options you can choose for how the survey will handle subsequent responses that use those fullfilled answers.
+You can control what respondents see after the quota is fulfilled for an answer group or combination of answer groups.
+There's a number of options you can choose for how the survey will handle subsequent responses that use those fulfilled answers.
 By default, we will close the survey when they click the Next button on the page, but you can select the following options:

 - End the survey - Over-quota respondents will proceed to the Survey Completion option you configured in the Collector Options.

 - Display a custom message - You will be prompted to enter a custom message.
 Over-quota respondents will see the message when they submit an answer that exceeds a quota limit.